QuinlanMann/Increasing_Group_size/README_Increasinggroupsize.md

 ## Dataset Attribution and Usage

--   Dataset Title: Data for the article "Increasing group size decreases measures of per capita reproductive success in a joint laying bird"
+-   Dataset Title: Data for the article "Per capita reproductive success decreases with group size in a communally breeding bird"

 -   Persistent Identifier: